SazinSamin/Samin_Reading_Room/Javascript/Good_Practice/README.md

 - Write variable names in JavaScript in camelCase
 - A common practice when naming constants is to use all uppercase letters, with words separated by an underscore.
+- For single quote or double quote inside a string use \ (backslash).